hollasch/LSON/README.md

         popup: {
             menus: [

-                // Table (2 columns, 3 rows) with optional brackets and semicolon separators:
+                // A table (2 columns, 3 rows) with optional brackets and semicolon separators:
                 File: [#
                     [ Value  ; Action       ]
                     :